 “I do not know if you have ever examined how you listen, it doesn’t matter to what, whether to a bird, to the wind in the leaves, to the rushing waters, or how you listen in a dialogue with yourself, to your conversation in various relationships with your intimate friends, your wife or husband.
 If we try to listen we find it extraordinarily difficult, because we are always projecting our opinions and ideas, our prejudices, our background, our inclinations, our impulses; when they dominate, we hardly listen at all to what is being said.
 In that state there is no value at all.
 One listens and therefore learns, only in a state of attention, a state of silence, in which this whole background is in abeyance, then it seems to me, it is possible to communicate.”

-To begin with we need to ask ourselves how – what the other person is saying – is helpful, creative, and significant?
+An appreciative approach, on the other hand, looks out for what makes positive contributions.
+We ask ourselves how – what the other person is saying – is helpful, creative, and significant?
 In this way their positive contribution can be woven into social reality that is being created in the conversation.

 The following is great advice from Harlene Anderson of the Taos Institute, New Mexico, on ‘authentic listening’:

 “How can you invite another person to talk with you?
 In our experience, it involves authentically living what we desire for ourselves, that we are trusted as a worthwhile human beings no matter what our life circumstances might be; that others accept us no matter how nonsensical our words and actions may seem; and that we have a safe and ample opportunity for full expression”

 “Listen, hear, and speak respectfully.
 Respect is a relational activity; it is not an individual internal characteristic.
 Respect is having and showing regard and consideration for the worthiness of the other.
 It is communicated by attitude, tone, posture, gestures, eyes, words, and surroundings”.